algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

-title: Interact with stateful contracts
+title: Interact with smart contracts

-This guide covers using stateful smart contracts with the Algorand SDKs.
-Stateful smart contracts form the basis for applications written in [Transaction Execution Approval Language (TEAL)](../../../../avm/teal/) or with Python using the [PyTeal](../../../../pyteal/) library.
+This guide covers using smart contracts with the Algorand SDKs.
+Smart contracts are also referred to as stateful smart contracts.
+Smart contracts form the basis for applications written in [Transaction Execution Approval Language (TEAL)](../../avm/teal/index.md) or with Python using the [PyTeal](../../pyteal/index.md) library.

-Each SDK's install process is discussed in the [SDK Reference](../../../reference/sdks/index.md) documentation.

 !!! info
     The example code snippets are provided throughout this page and are abbreviated for conciseness and clarity.
 Full running code examples for each SDK are available within the GitHub repo at [/examples/smart_contracts](https://github.com/algorand/docs/tree/master/examples/smart_contracts) and for [download](https://github.com/algorand/docs/blob/master/examples/smart_contracts/smart_contracts.zip?raw=true) (.zip).

-# Application Lifecycle
+# Application lifecycle

-This guide follows an application throughout its [lifecycle](../../stateful/#the-lifecycle-of-a-stateful-smart-contract) from initial creation, to usage, to modification and finally deletion.
-The application is a variation of the [Hello World](hello_world.md) counter application.
-Initially, the application stores the number of times called within its _global state_ and also stores the number of times each user account calls the application within their _local state_.
+This guide follows an application throughout its [lifecycle](../stateful/index.md#the-lifecycle-of-a-stateful-smart-contract) from initial creation, to usage, to modification and finally deletion.
+The application stores the number of times it is called within its _global state_ and also stores the number of times each user account calls the application within their _local state_.
 Midway through the lifecycle, the application is upgraded to add an additional key:value pair to the user's _local storage_ for storing the call timestamp.

-# Environment Setup
+# Environment setup

 This guide requires two accounts: